SMC's Inclusive Excellence & Hiring for Mission Statements

-Hiring for Mission
+Hiring for (the) Mission and Inclusion

-At Saint Mary’s College this means hiring diverse faculty and staff who will commit to deepening their understanding of its Liberal Arts, Catholic, and Lasallian heritage and will contribute to its mission.
+At Saint Mary’s College, this means hiring diverse faculty and staff who will commit to deepening their understanding of its Liberal Arts, Catholic, and Lasallian heritage and will contribute to its mission.
 Included in that diversity are faculty and staff who especially identify with the Catholic and Lasallian identity of the College (President's Statement 2012).

 Saint Mary’s College is committed to four critical areas for strengthening the “Hiring for Mission and Values” process.